×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We use a real estate agent.
 We choose the western side of the island, no traffic!
-But of course it depends where your office is located," said one expat in Nassau.
+But of course it depends where your office is located," replied a member in Nassau.

 AGS Worldwide Movers